historic-trails/website/docs/sites/Fort-larned.md

   caption=" a train traveling the recencently compleate santa fe railroad" src="images/Fort-lennard-md.jpg"
 %}
-In the forts twilight years as a U.S military institution it provided protection for workers on the construction of the Santa Fe rail road in 1872.
-The forts troops would patrol the areas under construction instead of the trail.
-Once the rail road was completed the fort began to lose its relevance as goods and travelers would begin to choose traveling by train over traveling the trail.
-Due to its purpose no longer being needed, the fort operated for an additional six years when it was abandoned in 1878.
-The property was then auctioned off as army surplus in 1883.
+In the forts twilight years as a United States military institution, it provided protection for workers on the construction of the Santa Fe Railroad in 1872.
+The forts troops would patrol the areas under construction instead of the Santa Fe Trail.
+Once the railroad was completed, the fort began to loose its relevance.
+Goods and travelers where transported by train and no longer needed protection.
+The fort operated for an additional six years.
+It was abandoned in 1878.
+The property was then auctioned off as Army surplus in 1883.

 ## The fort today
-This fort has been one of the lucky historical sites as most of the origanal buildings remain intact.
-The patron that the site had been sold to decided to use the existing buildings as a housing for ranch workers and equipment which lead to a decent upkeep of the site, saving it from the fate of other historic forts today.
-The site has been renovated and now serves as a museum that can be visited by the public to see scheduled reenactments of the workings of the fort portrayed by volunteer actors.
+The fort today is pretty much what it looked like at its prime.
+Most of the original buildings remain intact.
+When the fort was auctioned off, the new owner decided to use the existing buildings as housing for ranch workers and equipment.
+Since the buildings were repurposed, they have survived the passing of time.
+The site has been renovated.
+It now serves as a museum that can be visited by the public.
+The fort also has scheduled reenactments of a working fort.
 ##### Nearby Places
 *[Council Grove Historic District](https://en.wikipedia.org/wiki/Council_Grove_Historic_District)